mayanksri02/audiocare/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-The main modelling is done in Tech-Troopers-AudioCare.ipynb file.
+The main modelling is done in <b> Tech-Troopers-AudioCare.ipynb  </b> file.

 Currently, two official plugins are available: